top of page

 A night guard, or bruxism appliance, is a transparent, thin device you wear over the biting surface of your teeth when sleeping.
 It prevents your top and bottom teeth from touching and prevents teeth grinding.
 You may not know you’re doing this, but your partner might hear it at night.

-When do you a night guard?
+When do you need a night guard?

-- Chronic headaches: Also known as tension headaches, chronic headaches can be caused by teeth clenching or grinding.
+• Chronic headaches: Also known as tension headaches, chronic headaches can be caused by teeth clenching or grinding.
 If you frequently wake up with a headache, consider bruxism as a possible cause.

-TMJ (Temporomandibular joint disorder): TMJ affects the muscles used to chew, and the joints connecting your jaw and skull.
+• TMJ (Temporomandibular joint disorder): TMJ affects the muscles used to chew, and the joints connecting your jaw and skull.
 While TMJ can be caused by many things, one cause is bruxism, as the pressure from clenching or grinding can affect the mouth and jaw structures, including muscles, nerves, ligaments, and teeth.

-Teeth wear: When the protective enamel of your teeth wears down, the tooth underneath is prone to cavities, discoloration, and fracturing.
+• Teeth wear: When the protective enamel of your teeth wears down, the tooth underneath is prone to cavities, discoloration, and fracturing.

-Tooth pain: If you experience tooth pain, and it may not be simply from cavities; chances are that the pain is from bruxism that can cause tooth sensitivity, enamel damage, or a fracture you can’t see.
+• Tooth pain: If you experience tooth pain, and it may not be simply from cavities; chances are that the pain is from bruxism that can cause tooth sensitivity, enamel damage, or a fracture you can’t see.

-Tooth or crown cracking: The clenching and grinding can cause enough pressure on your teeth to crack or fracture (break) the actual tooth or crown.
+• Tooth or crown cracking: The clenching and grinding can cause enough pressure on your teeth to crack or fracture (break) the actual tooth or crown.

 Although night guards available over the counter, the ones made in our dental office are of higher quality, custom fit, and more comfortable, durable and effective in alleviating the symptoms of bruxism.
 The dental office of Dr. Suman Chintala at Lynnwood Dental Studio in Lynnwood, WA can make night guard, custom-molded to your teeth so they fit in your mouth without being bulky or uncomfortable and alleviate the symptoms of bruxism.

-When do you a night guard?
+Benefits of a night guard?

-Bruxism: The technical term for clenching or grinding the teeth.
+The technical term for clenching or grinding the teeth.
 A mouthguard can alleviate the symptoms of bruxism by offering a slick barrier between the upper and lower teeth, such that they slide against each other instead of applying pressure and grinding down.

-TMJ: Disorders of the temporomandibular joint, the joint that connects the lower jaw to the rest of the skull.
+Disorders of the temporomandibular joint, the joint that connects the lower jaw to the rest of the skull.
 An occlusal guard in this situation alleviates pressure on the joint and helps to reduce strain.

-Risk of dental trauma: If you regularly engage in high-impact activities such as sports, a mouthguard can help prevent injury by acting as a barrier and softening any potential impact on the teeth.
+If you regularly engage in high-impact activities such as sports, a mouthguard can help prevent injury by acting as a barrier and softening any potential impact on the teeth.

 Mouth Guards in Lynnwood